 It has been about 6 months since I last spoke with you so I wanted to check in with you.

 To have a “checking in” as the purpose of the call is a little weak.
 I guess if you have absolutely nothing else to say, it is an OK way to open a call.
-But one way to improve that opening is to pick back up where the last call left off or try to get an update on something discussed on the last call or meeting.
+However, one way to improve that opening is to pick up where the last call left off or try to get an update on something discussed during the last call or meeting.

 This is what she said next: